cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 #### Other Transaction Creation Methods

-The command-line is an easy way to interact with an application, but `Tx` can also be created using a [gRPC or REST interface](../core/grpc_rest.md) or some other entrypoint defined by the application developer.
+The command-line is an easy way to interact with an application, but `Tx` can also be created using a [gRPC or REST interface](../core/grpc_rest.md) or some other entry point defined by the application developer.
 From the user's perspective, the interaction depends on the web interface or wallet they are using (e.g. creating `Tx` using [Lunie.io](https://lunie.io/#/) and signing it with a Ledger Nano S).

 ## Addition to Mempool

 Each full-node (running Tendermint) that receives a `Tx` sends an [ABCI message](https://docs.tendermint.com/master/spec/abci/abci.html#messages), `CheckTx`, to the application layer to check for validity, and receives an `abci.ResponseCheckTx`.
 If the `Tx` passes the checks, it is held in the nodes'
-[**Mempool**](https://docs.tendermint.com/master/tendermint-core/mempool/), an in-memory pool of transactions unique to each node) pending inclusion in a block - honest nodes will discard `Tx` if it is found to be invalid.
+[**Mempool**](https://docs.tendermint.com/master/tendermint-core/mempool/), an in-memory pool of transactions unique to each node, pending inclusion in a block - honest nodes will discard `Tx` if it is found to be invalid.
 Prior to consensus, nodes continuously check incoming transactions and gossip them to their peers.

 ### Types of Checks